angelapetkova/ComputerVision/README.md

 Single-task baselines (Authenticator-only and Transformation-only) were built using the same backbone/code structure as the multi-task model, to ensure fair comparison.

 2.4 Multi-Task Training
+Several pretrained architectures, specifically ResNet and EfficientNet, were evaluated before EfficientNet-B4 was selected as the final backbone, as it achieved the highest accuracy in our experiments.
+The decision to test EfficientNet was supported by Shafiq and Pratap (2026), who evaluated multiple pretrained architectures for real-versus-AI image detection, including ResNet and EfficientNetB5, and found that a fine-tuned EfficientNet model achieved the strongest performance.
+In our model, the original EfficientNet-B4 classification layer was removed, allowing the network to act as a shared feature extractor.
+Two task-specific output heads were then added on top of this backbone: one for authenticity classification and one for transformation classification, resulting in a multi-task learning model.

 Full end-to-end fine-tuning (not just the new heads), justified by Yosinski et al. (2014)'s finding that deep features become increasingly task-specific in later layers — ImageNet features alone are insufficient for detecting generation/transformation artifacts.
 Initial setup: equal loss weights (1.0 / 1.0), Adam optimizer, learning rate 0.0001 (best of tested values), cosine annealing scheduler, weight decay 1e-4.